 Making Harvard Green

-A “metrics” section in the report includes interactive charts and graphs that present a variety of data from across the campus, including information on energy and emissions, transportation, health and wellness, water use, green buildings, waste reduction, and recycling.
-According to the “Our Vision” section, the University has made three specific commitments to sustainability:
+The “metrics” section of the website includes interactive charts and graphs that present a variety of data, including information on energy and emissions, transportation, health and wellness, water, green buildings, waste reduction, and recycling.
+According to the “Our Vision” section, the University is following three specific commitments to sustainability:

-- Comply with comprehensive Green Building Standards for capital projects, renovations, and building-system upgrades costing $100,000 and above (adopted 2009, following 2007 guidelines that applied to projects of $5 million or more).
+- Comprehensive Green Building Standards for capital projects, renovations, and building-system upgrades $100,000 and above.
+(Adopted 2009, building on the 2007 Green Building Guidelines that applied to projects of $5 million and above).

-- Adhere to campus-wide Sustainability Principles that provide a broad vision to guide University operations and planning (adopted in 2004).
+- Campus-wide Sustainability Principles that provide a broad vision to guide University operations and planning (adopted in 2004).